ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/pwc/Update_2.md

-The figure depicts the "best tradeoff" region and shows additional layers do not provide a more optimal model when we want to maximize \mathrm{F} 1$.
+The figure depicts the "best tradeoff" region and shows additional layers do not provide a more optimal model when we want to maximize $\mathrm{F} 1$.

 ## Compression